 BUSU 670 Data Foundations

 This course introduces how data impacts business decision-making and covers the foundations of data.
 Students will review and apply the knowledge and skills for data access, review, management, and mining.
 3 credits.

 BUSU 671 Data Visualization and Presentation

 This course covers the communication of data to stakeholders.
 Businesses need employees who have the ability to explore the visual representation of massive data and detect meaningful patterns and trends.
 Students will review various data visualization techniques for large quantities of data in order to efficiently inform business decision-making.
-Online only.
 3 credits.

 BUSU 672 Project Planning and Data Modeling

 This course provides an overview of project planning and data modeling, as they pertain to business communication and decision-making.
 Students will gain experience with applied data analysis, modeling, and reporting, while integrating project management concepts.
 3 credits.